pcallec/pcallec.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a PhD candidate in Computer Science at the University of Oklahoma.
 I am working in the [PanLab](https://www.thepanlab.com/) with [Dr Chongle Pan](https://scholar.google.ca/citations?user=m2ORdeYAAAAJ&hl=en).
-I working applying machine learning in Medical Imaging and NLP for Data Augmentation in Health applications.
+I am working in applying machine learning in Medical Imaging and NLP for Data Augmentation in Health applications.

 I'm collaborating with [Dr Qinggong Tang](https://scholar.google.com/citations?user=UVnZQlMAAAAJ&hl=en), [Biophotonic Imaging Laboratory](http://tanglab.oucreate.com/).
-He is working with Optical Coherence Tomography (OCT).
+We are working with Optical Coherence Tomography (OCT) images.